Living in Southampton

 There are many great places to eat different cuisine within Southampton.
 The Mayflower Village next to the Mayflower Theatre serves beer, wine, spirits and food.
-Another popular one is Tang’s Chinese Restaurant that offers a buffet lunch and dinner.
-Another popular choice is Ennio’s, a traditional Italian ristorante facing directly onto the old waterfront and also The Fish Station fish and chip shop on East Street.
+Another popular one is Tang’s Chinese Restaurant, a traditional restaurant that offers a buffet lunch and dinner.
+Ennio’s is another popular choice, it is a traditional Italian ristorante facing directly onto the old waterfront and also The Fish Station fish and chip shop on East Street.
 Other popular choices include:

 Dancing Man Brewery

-An attractive, timber-heavy brewpub and restaurant in a medieval woolhouse, with a Deep South-inspired menu.
+A timber-heavy brewpub and restaurant that is located in a medieval woolhouse, with a Deep South-inspired menu.

 The Pig in the Wall

-A daytime deli and cosy boutique hotel restaurant with a neat line with porky morsels.
-The simple food at this spin-off from the New Forest’s lovely Pig Hotel is served from noon until 8pm.
+A daytime deli and cosy boutique hotel restaurant, with simple but delicious food from the New Forest’s Pig Hotel, being served from noon until 8pm.

-A welcoming Inner Avenue pub that prides itself on its enormous burgers.
-There are classic bacon cheeseburgers, modish vegan jackfruit numbers, plus creative sides and sundries like beer-battered olives and vegan katsu seitan ‘chicken wings.’
+A welcoming Inner Avenue pub that has enormous burgers, such as classic bacon cheeseburgers, vegan jackfruit numbers, plus creative sides and sundries like beer-battered olives and vegan katsu seitan ‘chicken wings.’

 Southampton has many bars for students, young professionals and the rest of the community.
 A few popular ones are listed below: